artemklevtsov/RGA/README.md

 Once you have the package loaded, there are 3 steps you need to use to get data from **Google Analytics**:

 1. Authorize this package to access your Google Analytics data with the `authorize` function.
-1. Determine the profile ID which you want to get access to with the `get_profiles` function.
+1. Determine the profile ID which you want to get access to with the `list_profiles` function.
 1. Get the results from the API with one of these functions: `get_ga`, `get_mcf` or `get_rt`.

 ### Obtain an access token